 - 10.1 All applications received by Weaver Trust after the deadline for submitting an application will be considered as a late application. - 10.2 Late applications will be considered after those received on-time and in accordance with Weaver Trust's oversubscription criteria.
 If, following consideration of all on-time applications the school is oversubscribed, parent(s) / carer(s) who have submitted a late application may request that their child is placed on the school's waiting list. - 10.3 An application will be considered late if it is submitted after 15 January but before the first day of the Autumn Term. - Applications received after the start of the Autumn Term in any school year will be treated as an in-year application and not a late application.
-In these circumstances, parent(s) / carer(s) must complete the in-year application form which will be considered by the Admissions Authority. - 10.5 Applications for in-year admission must be made directly to the school, not the Local Authority, by completing an In-Year Admission Application Form and submitting it to the school marked for the attention of the Attendance Lead.
-This form is available to download on the Trust's website or in hard copy from one of the school's main offices. - 10.6 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
-This documentation must be submitted at the same time as the application, or the child will be placed in the next oversubscription category that applies. - 10.7 All those applying for admission outside the normal admission round, including late applications, will be admitted where there are places available up to the year group's admissions number.
+In these circumstances, parent(s) / carer(s) must complete the in-year application form which will be considered by the Admissions Authority. - 10.5 All those applying for admission outside the normal admission round, including late applications, will be admitted where there are places available up to the year group's admissions number.
 If there are more applicants than available places, applicants will be placed on the waiting list and ranked according to the oversubscription criteria.